 TYLER, Texas — Did you know the most common disaster in Texas is flooding?

-With heavy rainfall expected all week due to Tropical Storm Nicholas, it could result in flooding in some areas across East Texas.
+With heavy rainfall expected due to severe storms in the area, we could see flooding in some areas across East Texas.

 Flash flooding is common, occurs quickly, and is very dangerous.
 Even in flat areas, flash flooding can occur during a heavy downpour.